Wants to Meet Up

 Join Couchsurfing to see Nik’s full profile.
 It’s free!

 I am something of an urban monk.
 I live simply and quietly by myself in a busy city.
-I'm a strict vegetarian (vegan), I don't smoke or drink, not even coffee, and I generally try to be kind to my environment.
+I'm a strict vegetarian, I don't smoke or drink, not even coffee, and I generally try to be kind to my environment.
 I've never been much of an extrovert, in that I avoid loud, crowded scenes, but I enjoy meeting new people for conversation and just hanging out.
-My favorite thing to do is go out for dinner, whether alone or with a couple of friends; I also go to indie theaters sometimes (film & plays).
+My favorite thing to do is go out for dinner, whether alone or with a couple of friends.

 I got a B.S. in Linguistics & Computer Science in 1991, which led to a career as a technical writer and software engineer up to 2011.
-I am now taking some time off to pursue personal interests, particularly movement studies, but whatever else might strike my fancy.
-On the list are: acrobatics, parkour, aikido.
+I am now involved in movement and somatics, including aikido, tango, and acrobatics.
+I also do somatic education & bodywork, including Feldenkrais Method, Reembody Method, Simple Contact, Dermoneuromodulating, and others.

 Why I’m on Couchsurfing

 Although I haven't traveled much in recent years, I hosted people when I was in an apartment that allowed for it, and stayed with people in Finland and France.

 I try to make time on weekends and evenings to show my guests around.
 If you like to go out on your own, though, that's fine too!
 I have a car and can take you to the Golden Gate Bridge or up to Twin Peaks, the tallest hill in the middle of the city, or maybe even someplace farther away.
 Just ask!